APA Style's rules about running heads

 The best source for information about APA Style is APA itself.

-· The APA Style blog includes a post discussing running heads, which says: The running head (along with the page numbers) appears in the header of every page (the header by nature is situated within the top margin of your paper; all the margins themselves should be set to 1 inch).
+· An APA Style blog post states the running head (along with the page numbers) appears in the header of every page (the header by nature is situated within the top margin of your paper; all the margins themselves should be set to 1 inch).
 Type it in all capital letters, make sure it is no longer than 50 characters (including spaces), and left justify it.
 Then add your page numbers, right justified.

 · On the first page only, the running head is also preceded by the words Running head and a colon.
 On all other pages, just the running head itself and the page number appear, without the words Running head:

 · APA has an example showing how the running head should appear on the title page and subsequent pages: http://supp.apa.org/style/PM6E-Corrected-Sample-Papers.pdf

 Instructions for Microsoft 2016:

 Click here to view a short video on how to create a header using the steps above (Flash required).

 See the Purdue OWL for an APA Sample Paper